lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/running-lammps.rst

   windows is updated every 10 milliseconds.
 Set this to 100 milliseconds or more if LAMMPS--GUI consumes too many resources during a run.
 The ``Charts update interval`` controls the time interval between redrawing the plots in the ``Charts`` window, in milliseconds.
--The ``Accelerators`` tab enables you to select an accelerator package for LAMMPS to use.
+- The ``Accelerators`` tab enables you to select an accelerator package for LAMMPS to use.
 Only settings supported by the LAMMPS library and local hardware are available.
 The ``Number of threads`` field allows you to set the maximum number of threads for accelerator packages that utilize threading.